dipen-26/ML-Models/Hotel Booking Prediction/README.md

-Based on your provided dataset sample, here’s an updated and well-written `README.md` file tailored to your **Hotel Booking Status Prediction** project using K-Nearest Neighbors (KNN).
-This version reflects a human touch, with realistic assumptions drawn from the dataset structure.

----

 # 🏨 Hotel Booking Status Prediction using KNN

 ## 📌 Objective

 The aim of this project is to **predict whether a hotel booking will be canceled or not** using the **K-Nearest Neighbors (KNN)** classification algorithm.
 The model helps hotels proactively manage bookings, reduce last-minute cancellations, and optimize room availability.

----

 ## 📊 Dataset Overview